Rynaro/postmon-clj/README.md

 #### Exceptions

-In case of your query does not return nothing from Postmon services, you will get a custom exception from slingshot!
+In case your query does not return nothing from Postmon services, you will get a custom exception from slingshot!
 There is the exception for handling.

 ```clj
 {:type :postmon.request/nothing-returned :message "nothing returned from postmon"}
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/Rynaro/postmon-clj.

+## License

+The lib is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).